ibm-cloud-docs/power-iaas/modifying-instance.md

 SRC is only supported for AIX and IBM i virtual machines.
 {: note}

-A *system reference code (SRC)* is a set of eight alphanumeric characters that identifies the name of the system component that detects the error codes and the reference code.
+A system reference code (SRC) is a set of eight alphanumeric characters that identifies the name of the system component that detects the error codes and the reference code.
 The error codes and the reference code describe the error condition.
 When the {{site.data.keyword.powerSys_notm}} instance detects a problem, an SRC number is displayed along with a timestamp in the **Server details** page.
 You can use the SRC to resolve the issue yourself.
 If you are contacting support to resolve a problem, the SRC number might help the hardware service provider better understand the problem and to provide the solution.

-[{{site.data.keyword.off-prem}}]{: tag-blue} For an IBM i VM, the SRC number can be progress code, operation code, or software code.
+[{{site.data.keyword.off-prem}}]{: tag-blue} For an IBM i VSI, the SRC number can be progress code, operation code, or software code.
 For more information, see the [System Reference Code list](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_73/rzahb/rzahbsrclist.htm){: external} in the IBM i documentation.
 For AIX VSIs, the SRC numbers are progress codes that provide information about the stages that are involved in powering on and performing initial program load (IPL).
 AIX SRCs refresh once in 2 minutes.
 For more information, see [AIX IPL progress codes](https://www.ibm.com/support/knowledgecenter/POWER9_REF/p9eai/aixIPL_info.htm){: external}.

 ## Use cases